This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

 allow it to initialize.
 Then copy all unique files previously stored (under "Pre-Planning" above) to the appropriate location.
 Close, then restart the PNA application.
 At this point, you are done.

 Assuming the hard drive has previously been used in another PNA before, you must follow these steps.
 These can be done on

 the PNA itself, or you can use a USB enclosure together with a PC.

 That's it; you are done.
-This hard drive will now work properly only on this specific PNA.
+This hard drive will now work properly, but only on this specific PNA.

 - Insert the hard drive into the PNA or USB enclosure.
-If installed into the PNA, the actual PNA application will NOT run properly, so close it as soon as it appears.
+If installed into the PNA, the actual PNA application will NOT run properly, so ignore any error messages and close it as soon as it appears.